 2. How Old You Feel

 You’re only as old as you feel!..Right?
 Well chances are if you aren’t exercising regularly, you don’t feel too spry.
 Inactivity as well as excess weight are aging your body more rapidly than time itself.
 Extra weight puts undue stress on your bones and ligaments, not to mention completely drains your energy.
 A consistent fitness routine will also help fight the yo-yo affect of gaining and losing the same 5-10 lbs a lot of us tend to hold onto.
 Fluctuating your weight so often stretches out your skin and can result in premature sagging.

 Regular exercise not only keeps your body running in peak condition, but your mind as well.
-According to the Center for Brain Health,“Physical exercise may be one of the most beneficial and cost-effective therapies widely available to everyone to elevate memory performance… research shows the tremendous benefit of aerobic exercise on a person’s memory and demonstrates that aerobic exercise can reduce both the biological and cognitive consequences of aging.”
+According to the Center for Brain Health at The University of Texas at Dallas, “Physical exercise may be one of the most beneficial and cost-effective therapies widely available to everyone to elevate memory performance… research shows the tremendous benefit of aerobic exercise on a person’s memory and demonstrates that aerobic exercise can reduce both the biological and cognitive consequences of aging.”
 How amazing is it that implementing a simple workout routine can protect your brain from heart-breaking diseases like Alzheimer’s, and increase cognitive function.
 Your brain can start experiencing the brain changing effects after only about 10 minutes of cardiovascular activity.

 3. Strengthen Relationships

 Whether it’s a significant other, sibling, or friend, teaming up to exercise with someone close to you has amazing benefits all around.
 Having a common goal and being able to persevere through difficult challenges strengthen the foundation of any relationship.
 Exercising together establishes a sense of trust and strengthens emotional bonds.